LI0131/ai-project4/README.md

 Note: You can engage a VAE model for the `cnn_cifar.py` file by using `--vae` or `--vae_by_channel`.

 ### 1D-CNN for IMDB dataset
 After implementing the LSTM RNN on the IMDB dataset for sentiment analysis, we only achieved moderately high accuracy.
 We suspect that the lack of inherent long-range dependencies in sentiment analysis will lend better to the implementation of a 1D covnet CNN.
-This model will better capture the local dependencies by considering features in smaller chinks, rather than extrapolating dependencies based on non-local tokens.
+This model will better capture the local dependencies by considering features in smaller chunks, rather than extrapolating dependencies based on non-local tokens.

 #### Dropout
 We used a dropout rate of 20%.
 Using dropout increases the robustness of the model, forcing it not to rely on one path for a classification, instead allowing for multiple paths to the correct classification.
 We believe that a rate of 20% is appropriate based on testing with various values for the dropout hyperparameter.